afrimapr/afrimapr.website/_posts/2021-11-29-#TidyTuesday-showcase.md

 author: [Anelda van der Walt, Andy South]
 ---

 The past month showed a flurry of activities around three things dear to our hearts - African data, maps, and R!
+See below for images & links to the beautiful maps that people made.

 Thanks to the kind people from the R for Data Science Online Learning Community (R4DS), our `{afrilearndata}` package was featured in the [#TidyTuesday challenge]([https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-11-09/readme.md](https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-11-09/readme.md)) of 9 November 2021.